|University of Arkansas at Little Rock|

 The complainant or alleged offender, dissatisfied with the findings, may file a rebuttal statement for inclusion in the file and investigatory report.

-Appeals shall follow normal University appeals procedures found in the appropriate sections of the UALR Student Handbook, Staff Handbook, or Faculty Handbook.
+Appeals shall follow normal university appeals procedures found in the appropriate sections of the UA Little Rock Student Handbook, Staff Handbook, or Faculty Handbook.

 All persons involved in informal hearings are obligated to make every reasonable effort to preserve the confidentiality of the information presented.
 The names of the complainant and alleged offender will remain anonymous.
 The complainant’s name will be disclosed to the alleged offender only if the complainant has given permission.
 If it is impossible to conduct an informal review without disclosure of names, the human relations officer will discuss this with the complainant.